MinnPost/google-sheet-to-json-api/README.md

 Currently, this application has three endpoints:

 - `authorize` is used to get a token from a valid API key.
-The token is then required by the other endpoints.
+The token is then required by the `/parser/custom-overwrite/` endpoint.
 This endpoint accepts `POST` requests.
 - `/parser/` is the main endpoint.
 It accepts `GET` requests, and will return JSON of that Google sheet's data and cache it.
 If there is a customized JSON structure that has already been cached and has not expired, it will return that instead.
 - `/parser/custom-overwrite/` receives `POST` requests.
 It receives custom formatted JSON, caches it, and returns it.
 A `POST` request requires `application/json` as the `Content-Type` header.
 It's a good idea to use `application/json` for `GET` requests as well to make the `Authorization` header easier, but you don't necessarily have to do this.